michelfernandez/cove/site/content/english/fair-flat.md

 ---
-title: Electronic signature for tax advisers
+title: Skribble Fair Flat
-description: With Skribble, you and your clients can sign faster and more securely – from balance sheets to financial statements and tax arrangements.
+description: Sign your documents digitally and legally valid from anywhere, and on any device.
 draft: false
 slug: fair-flat